 Surgery of the upper and lower eyelids can result in a rejuvenated appearance.
-NorthEast Plastic Surgery Melbourne are experts in blepharoplasty.
+NorthEast Plastic Surgery Brisbane are experts in blepharoplasty.
 We can correct visual obstruction from an excess of upper eyelid skin, laxity of the lower eyelid and bulging of fat under the eyelid skin.

 Typically, patients seek upper blepharoplasty surgery to reduce excess upper eyelid skin that can lead to droopy or puffy eyelids, causing a ‘tired’ or ‘sad’ appearance.
 Fatty tissue can also contribute to the appearance of ‘puffiness’ and loss of definition of the upper eyelid crease.